gardener/gardener/docs/development/high-availability.md

   The `gardenlet` annotates the shoot namespace in the seed cluster with the `high-availability-config.resources.gardener.cloud/zones` annotation.

-  - If the shoot cluster is non-HA or has failure tolerance type `node` then the value will be always exactly one zone (e.g., `high-availability-config.resources.gardener.cloud/zones=europe-1b`).
+  - If the shoot cluster is non-HA or has failure tolerance type `node`, then the value will be always exactly one zone (e.g., `high-availability-config.resources.gardener.cloud/zones=europe-1b`).
-  - If the shoot cluster has failure tolerance type `zone` then the value will always contain exactly three zones (e.g.,  `high-availability-config.resources.gardener.cloud/zones=europe-1a,europe-1b,europe-1c`).
+  - If the shoot cluster has failure tolerance type `zone`, then the value will always contain exactly three zones (e.g.,  `high-availability-config.resources.gardener.cloud/zones=europe-1a,europe-1b,europe-1c`).

   For backwards-compatibility, this annotation might contain multiple zones for shoot clusters created before `gardener/gardener@v1.60` and not having failure tolerance type `zone`.
   This is because their volumes might already exist in multiple zones, hence pinning them to only one zone would not work.